-Monthly grab samples are collected near YSI data logger locations in the Stockport, Tivoli Bays, Iona Island, and Piermont components of the Hudson River National Estuarine Research Reserve and one additional location at the Norrie Point headquarters of the Hudson River reserve.
-These sites include Ferry Landing, Tivoli South Bay, Tivoli North Bay, Bear Mountain, and Piermont Pier.
-Monthly sampling at the two are conducted on the same day, during an ebb tide within three hours of slack low-water.
+Monthly grab samples are collected near YSI data logger locations in the Stockport, Tivoli Bays, and Iona Island components of the Reserve and one additional location at the Norrie Point headquarters of the Reserve.
+These sites include Ferry Landing, Tivoli North Bay, Tivoli South Bay, and Bear Mountain.
+Monthly sampling at Tivoli North and South Bays are conducted on the same day, typically during an ebb tide within and three hours of slack low-water.
 Efforts are made to avoid precipitation events within 48 hours of sampling.
 Two replicate samples are collected sequentially at each site using 1 L amber Nalgene bottles.
 Prior to sample collection, bottles are acid washed with 10% HCL and rinsed with distilled-deionized water.
 At each site, bottles are rinsed three times with ambient water just before sample collection.
-All sampling sites are highly mixed and samples are collected at only one depth, approximately 15 cm below the surface.
+All sampling sites are highly mixed, and samples are collected at only one depth, approximately 15 cm below the surface.

-At the time of sample collection, a YSI Professional Plus meter is used to measure temperature, salinity, specific conductivity, field pH, and dissolved oxygen (% and mg/L), and the values are recorded.
+At the time of sample collection, a handheld YSI multiparameter digital meter is used to measure temperature, salinity, specific conductivity, field pH, and dissolved oxygen (% and mg/L), and the values are recorded.
 Grab samples are placed on ice and returned to the laboratory.
-Within 24 hours, pH and alkalinity are measured and samples are filtered for seston (TSS) and chlorophyll A (CHLA).
-The filtrate is collected and transferred to 60 ml Nalgene bottles that have been acid washed, rinsed with distilled-deionized water, and rinsed three times with the filtrate.
-Filtered samples are stored @ 4°C until nutrient analysis and 1 ml of 1 N H2SO4 is added to samples that will be analyzed for ammonium, orthophosphate, and Nitrate/Nitrate.
-Filters for CHLA analysis are placed in borosilicate vials and stored in a freezer @ -4°C
+Within 24 hours, pH and alkalinity are measured and samples are filtered for seston (TSS) and chlorophyll A (CHLA)/phaeophytin (PHEA).
+The filtrate is collected and transferred to 60 mL Nalgene bottles that have been acid washed, rinsed with distilled-deionized water, and rinsed three times with the filtrate.
+Filtered samples are stored at 4°C until nutrient analysis and 1.8 mL of 1 N H2SO4 is added to samples that will be analyzed for ammonium, orthophosphate, and nitrate/nitrite.
+Filters for CHLA/PHEA analysis are placed in borosilicate vials and stored in a freezer at -4°C.

 Diel Sampling

-Monthly diel sampling occurred at Tivoli South Bay near the YSI datasonde location.
+Monthly diel sampling is conducted at Tivoli South Bay near the YSI datasonde location.
 An ISCO 6712 Portable Sampler equipped with a 25 ft siphoning tube is used for sample collection.
-The siphoning tube is deployed approximately one meter from the datasonde and water is collected 20 cm off the bottom, approximate sampling depths are 0.5 meters at low tide and 2.5 meters at high tide.
-Two sequential samples were collected once every 2 hours for 22 hours until November 2002, when collection of the two sequential samples changed to once every 2.5 hours for 27.5 hours.
+The siphoning tube is deployed approximately six inches from the datasonde.
+Water is collected 25 cm off the river bottom; approximate sampling depths are 0.5 meters at low tide and 2.5 meters at high tide.

+Until November 2002, two sequential samples were collected once every 2 hours for 22 hours.
+After November 2002, the protocol changed to collect two sequential samples once every 2.5 hours for 27.5 hours.
 The first sample is always collected at slack low tide.
-Samples are collected in 1-liter clear Nalgene bottles that are acid washed with 10% HCL and rinsed with distilled-deionized water prior to deployment of the ISCO.
-The second sample bottle in each sequence receives 3.6 ml of 10 N H2SO4 prior to deployment in order to preserve the sample for ammonium analysis.
+Samples are collected in 1 L clear Nalgene bottles that are acid washed with 10% HCL and rinsed with distilled-deionized water prior to deployment of the ISCO.
+The second sample bottle in each sequence receives 3.6 mL of 10 N H2SO4 prior to deployment to preserve the sample for ammonium, orthophosphate, and nitrate/nitrite analyses.
 The inside of the ISCO is packed with ice to keep the samples cool until the instrument is retrieved.
 Samples are processed on the day of retrieval.
-Acidified samples, the second in each collection sequence, are filtered and the filtrate is collected and transferred to 60 ml Nalgene bottles that have been acid washed and rinsed as described previously.
-Non-acidified samples, the first in each collection sequence, are filtered for seston and CHLA.
-The filtrate is collected and transferred to 60 ml Nalgene bottles that have been acid washed and rinsed as described previously.
-All filtered water samples are stored @ 4°C until nutrient analysis is conducted.
-Filters used for CHLA analysis are placed in borosilicate vials and stored in a freezer @ -4°C.
+Acidified samples, the second in each collection sequence, are filtered and the filtrate is collected and transferred to 60 mL Nalgene bottles that have been acid washed and rinsed as described previously.
+Non-acidified samples, the first in each collection sequence, are filtered for seston and CHLA/PHEA.
+The filtrate is collected and transferred to 60 mL Nalgene bottles that have been acid washed and rinsed as described previously.
+All filtered water samples are stored at 4°C until nutrient analyses are conducted.
+Filters used for CHLA/PHEA analysis are placed in borosilicate vials and stored in a freezer at -4°C.